 - Raise the national and international profile of the universities

-CHASE AHRC studentships are open to UK and EU students who meet the residency requirements set out in the RCUK Terms and Conditions for Training Grants and wish to be funded from September 2017.
+CHASE AHRC studentships are open to UK and EU students who meet the residency requirements set out in the Please refer to the UKRI Training Grant Guidance annex B for full eligibility terms.
+(PDF) and wish to be funded from September 2020.

-A full scholarship is offered to those meeting UK residency criteria.
+A full scholarship, including fees and a stipend of £17,009, is offered to those meeting UK residency criteria.
 EU nationals resident in the EU/EEA are eligible for a fees-only studentship.
 Overseas students are not normally eligible for AHRC funding.
 Rates may be subject to change.

 New applicants should normally have, or be studying for a Master’s degree.
 Please note that if successful you may be required to produce evidence of your qualifications at registration.

 Applicants who are already studying for a doctoral degree may apply provided that they will be studying for at least one more year full-time or 20 months part-time (excluding the writing up period).
 A student who has started their doctoral studies on a part-time basis are eligible to convert to full-time status upon receipt of an award.

 Please note this guidance includes those Students who have been, or will be, recruited to start in the 2019/20 and 2020/21 academic years.

 The legal basis for defining residence eligibility for postgraduate training awards is set down in the UK Government’s Education (Fees and Awards) Regulations 2007.
 Candidates for awards must have a relevant connection with the United Kingdom.
 A relevant connection may be established if: